 Above: Mean monthly water table depths (WTD) at the main monitoring plots across all sites for the main treatments: uncut, burnt, mown with leaving brash (LB) or brash removal (BR) for combined Sphagnum pellet additions.
 The red arrow separates pre- and post-management periods (i.e. mowing and burning in spring 2013).
 All plots lost their vegetation in spring 2013 apart from the do nothing (uncut) plots.
 Plots have re-grown since and additional burning and mowing happened elsewhere in the catchments.
 From left to right (Nidderdale - Mossdale - Whitendale).

-Above: Water table depth shown for the uncut plots (left) as monthly averages over time (blue cells indicate significantly higher water loss between managements) and as annual and overall averages (right) for the pre- versus post-management (brown) periods.
+Above: Water table depth shown for the uncut plots (left) as monthly averages over time (blue cells indicate significantly higher water loss between managements) and as annual and overall averages (right) for the pre- (yellow) versus post-management (brown) periods.
 To enlarge right click the images and open images in a new tab.

 Above: Water balance shown as the loss as flow volume measured at the flow weirs as a percentage of the total incoming rainfall, either as monthly totals (left) or the annual averages (right) for the pre- and post-management period including the subsequent management events (all burning and mowing events are highlighted in red and green, respectively).
 Any loss (%) difference between mown and burnt catchments greater than 10% for values of burnt flow loss and the difference between burnt and mown of greater than 10 is highlighted in blue.
 Notably, Whitendale (the site with some previous mowing in both catchments) did not show any consistent impact whereas Nidderdale and Mossdale both showed an about 15% lower loss in mown compared to burnt catchments.
 However, this difference in flow volume does not relate to burning impacts directly, as it does not compare burning to no management, it rather compares mowing versus burning, highlighting that mowing with leaving brash can increase the overall water holding capacity of a bog with potential implications on reducing flooding downstream (although this remains to be tested and requires further analysis of peak flow volumes and storm flow behaviour and possible effects on evaporation rates).